-Cam's dad is a carpenter who's been out of work for a while.
-He wants to give his son a cool birthday present, but all he can afford is a 78-cent cardboard box from a mysterious old man with a lazy eye.
-Cam and his dad make the most of the lame birthday present by cutting and pasting the box into the shape of a cardboard boxer – who magically comes to life.
-Coolest birthday present in the history of the universe.
+The story starts with Mike, a carpenter who's been out of work for a while.
+He wants to give his son, Cam, a cool birthday present, but all he can afford is a 78-cent cardboard box from a mysterious old man with a lazy eye named Old Man Gideon.
+Mike and Cam make the most of the lame birthday present by cutting and pasting the box into the shape of a cardboard boxer – who magically comes to life.
+The worst present in the history of birthdays quickly becomes the coolest birthday present in the history of the universe.

-When Cam's evil neighbor Marcus finds out about the cardboard boxer, he steals some of the magic cardboard to make his own monsters.
+When their nuisance of a neighbor Marcus finds out about the cardboard boxer, he steals some of the magic cardboard to make his own monsters.
 It's a foregone conclusion that his creations turn on him.
-With cardboard creatures rampaging all over the neighborhood, Cam, Cam's dad, and Bill the cardboard boxer must step in to save the day.
+With cardboard creatures rampaging all over the neighborhood, Mike, Cam, and Bill the cardboard boxer must step in to save the day.

 This book provides examples of:

 - Attack of the 50-Foot Whatever: The giant Cardboard Marcus in the cardboard monsters' world.

 - Bigger on the Inside: The cardboard monsters somehow manage to build an entire world inside Marcus's house.